TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 50/Psalms 50.3.md

 ---

-Our God cometh, and doth not keep silence: A fire devoureth before him, And it is very tempestuous round about him.
+Our God comes, and does not keep silent.
+A fire devours before him.
+It is very stormy around him.